Joy Burke: Early life

 Joy was born in 1990 in Chiayi, Taiwan, the daughter of Steve Burke and Ming-Hui Burke.
 She is the oldest of two children.
-Her father Steve Burke is American, and travelled to Taiwan to preach as a priest, and her mother Ming-Hui Burke is from Kaohsiung in southern Taiwan.
+Her father Steve Burke is White American, and travelled to Taiwan to preach as a Christian priest, and her mother Ming-Hui Burke is from Kaohsiung in southern Taiwan.

 Growing up Burke has lived in Kenting in Pingtung County and Kaohsiung.
-She is fluent in Mandarin and English.
+She is fluent in both Mandarin and English.
 Her younger brother Timothy James (TJ) Burke was born in Kaohsiung, Taiwan in March 1993.
 Burke was featured in a shampoo advert when she was four years old.

-She attended Morrison Academy, a private conservative Christian school, in Taichung until she was twelve.
+Burke attended Morrison Academy, a private conservative Christian school, in Taichung until she was twelve.
 Burke was a little shy as one of the tallest in her class.
-In the summers while most children would broke off from school, Joy and her brother, TJ, would get workbooks to study.
-Burke thrived and never needed help from her parents with her homework.
+In the summers, Burke and TJ, would receive workbooks to study instead of playing with other children.
+Burke thrived and did not need help from her parents with her homework.
 Burke emigrated with her family to live in the United States when she was twelve.